triple j Issues Warning Ahead 2017 Hottest 100 Poll Closure

 Founder and Publisher.
 Based in Brisbane.

 Howard launched 'Scene Magazine' in 1993.
 Paul Keating was Prime Minister.
 Whitney, Janet and Mariah all had Aussie #1s and Mark Zuckerberg was 9.
-Over 30 years he's overseen the growth of scenestr to become Australia's largest – and only national – street press while forging a digital-first imperative in the mid-naughties.
-Social media remains a complete mystery to him.
-He's been spotted at raves, hip hop concerts, Motown revivals, judged battle of the bands, shot video for opening night and natinal awards red carpet, partnered with music industry showcases, comedy festivals and myriad other cultural productions ... and he interviewed Eddie Izzard.
+He's been spotted at raves, hip hop concerts, Motown revivals, judged battle of the bands, myriad opening nights and national awards red carpet, partnered with music industry showcases, comedy festivals and now he's quite tired.
+He interviewed Eddie Izzard.
 He likes Star Trek and a good Oxford comma — way too much fun at parties.

 triple j has issued a strong warning ahead of vote closing this Monday.